larsks/heat-kubernetes/README.md

 The cluster is based on Fedora 20, and makes use of the [walters/atomic-next][] [COPR][] repository.

+These templates are designed to work with the Icehouse version of Heat, with https://review.openstack.org/#/c/121139/ applied (this corrects a bug with template validation when using the "Fn::Join" function).

 [heat]: https://wiki.openstack.org/wiki/Heat
 [kubernetes]: https://github.com/GoogleCloudPlatform/kubernetes
 [walters/atomic-next]: https://copr.fedoraproject.org/coprs/walters/atomic-next/